 Canva is a very popular way of creating products digitally and it’s important to know which color space it uses for creating specific types of designs.

-Canva only uses the RGB color space, which is great if you are creating digital items.
+Canva at first only used the RGB color space, which is great if you are creating digital items.
 This is what Canva was created for originally, so that is what it specializes in.

-Want to create products you can print on Canva?
+Want to create products you can print but are designed in RGB?
 Here is how you can get around it: use CMYK colors in your design.
 You can find CMYK color pickers online to help you with this.